Did Salman Khan go out of his way to sign Adnan Sami for a song?

-Apparently, Salman Khan recommended his good friend Adnan Sami's name over a qawwali singer for the dargah track in his upcoming film 'Bajrangi Bhaijaan'
+Apparently, Salman Khan recommended his good friend Adnan Sami's name over a qawwali singer for the dargah track in his film 'Bajrangi Bhaijaan'

 Salman Khan is known to go out on a limb to help his friends.
 So when he decided to include his favourite qawwali Bhar do jholi meri, originally sung by Sabri brothers of Pakistan, in his upcoming film 'Bajrangi Bhaijaan', he apparently brought good friend Adnan Sami on board.